+- Stimulating the share price via an AMAFI liquidity contract: 5,099

+- Mergers and acquisitions: -

+- Coverage of stock options or other employee ownership plans: -

+- Coverage of stock options and warrants: -

+- Cancellation: -

+- The new plan breaks down as follows:

+- Securities: shares of common stock

+- Maximum proportion of capital stock allowed for the program: 10% of capital (i.e. 560,237 shares as of December 31, 2017), with the proviso that this limit shall be applied as of the share buyback dates so as to take account of any share issues or capital reductions that may occur during the term of the program.
+The number of shares included in the calculation of this limit represents the number of shares purchased less the number of shares resold during the term of the program under the liquidity objective.

+- Given that the Company may not hold more than 10% of its capital stock, the maximum number of shares that can be purchased shall be 560,237 shares including existing treasury shares (7,834 as of December 31, 2017).

+- Maximum purchase price: €220

+- Maximum value of the program: €123,252,140

+- Share buyback procedures: purchases, sales and transfers can be made by any means on financial markets or OTC markets, including by block trades; the draft shareholder resolution does not limit the portion of the program that may be completed by block share purchases.

+- Objectives:

-- The new program is proposed as follows : - Securities: shares of common stock - Maximum proportion of capital stock allowed for the program: 10% of capital (i.e. 558,988 shares currently), with the proviso that this limit shall be applied as of the share buyback dates so as to take account of any share issues or capital reductions that may occur during the term of the program.
-The number of shares included in the calculation of this limit represents the number of shares purchased less the number of shares resold during the term of the program under the liquidity objective. - Given that the Company may not hold more than 10% of its capital stock, the maximum number of shares that can be purchased shall be 558,988 shares including existing treasury shares (6,500 as of December 31, 2016). - Maximum purchase price: €220 - Maximum value of the program: €122,977,360 - Share buyback procedures: purchases, sales and transfers can be made by any means on financial markets or OTC markets, including by block trades; the draft shareholder resolution does not limit the portion of the program that may be completed by block share purchases. - Objectives: - To stimulate trading on the secondary market or to enhance the liquidity of the ID Logistics Group share pursuant to a liquidity agreement with an investment service provider, in compliance with the AMAFI Charter of Professional Ethics as recognized by the French financial markets authority (AMF); - To hold the purchased shares for subsequent reissue as consideration or in exchange with regard to potential acquisition transactions, provided that the shares purchased for this purpose do not exceed 5% of the Company's capital stock; - To ensure coverage of stock option plans and/or bonus share plans (or similar plans) in favor of Group employees and/or corporate officers, as well as all share allocations under Company or Group savings plans (or similar plans) and profit-sharing schemes and/or all other forms of share allocation to Group employees and/or corporate officers; - To ensure coverage of securities giving entitlement to the allocation of Company shares pursuant to applicable regulations; - To cancel the purchased shares, if applicable, subject to approval from the May 23, 2017 shareholders' general meeting. - Term of the program: 18 months with effect from the May 23, 2017 general meeting until November 22, 2018.
+- To stimulate trading on the secondary market or to enhance the liquidity of the ID Logistics Group share pursuant to a liquidity agreement with an investment service provider, in compliance with the AMAFI Charter of Professional Ethics as recognized by the French financial markets authority (AMF); - To hold the purchased shares for subsequent reissue as consideration or in exchange with regard to potential acquisition transactions, provided that the shares purchased for this purpose do not exceed 5% of the Company's capital stock; - To ensure coverage of stock option plans and/or bonus share plans (or similar plans) in favor of Group employees and/or corporate officers, as well as all share allocations under Company or Group savings plans (or similar plans) and profit-sharing schemes and/or all other forms of share allocation to Group employees and/or corporate officers; - To ensure coverage of securities giving entitlement to the allocation of Company shares pursuant to applicable regulations; - To cancel the purchased shares, if applicable, subject to approval from the May 23, 2018 shareholders' general meeting.
+Term of the program: 18 months with effect from the May 23, 2018 general meeting until November 22, 2019.